Leavenworth’s “Field of Dreams”

 Like the famous movie “Field of Dreams” about a man with a dream to build a baseball diamond to give baseball heroes a second chance at the game, Leavenworth also had a dream…to build a sports complex to provide our community and visitors a place to recreate and experience the sense of community that comes with it.

 The community’s dream was realized when the park opened to the public in the spring of 1992.
-Today, Enchantment Park contains two softball fields, a junior baseball field (one field doubles as a youth soccer field) and playground.
-Restrooms and changing rooms are adjacent to the fields, along with parking that accommodates a large number of vehicles and up to 3 busses, including ADA parking.
-Efforts to improve the park are ongoing.
+Today, Enchantment Park contains two softball fields (one lighted), a junior baseball field (one field doubles as a youth soccer field), a pump track, a skate park, and a playground.
+Restrooms and changing rooms are adjacent to the fields, along with parking that accommodates a large number of vehicles and up to 3 buses, including ADA parking.

 The fields also link directly to trails which loop through the City’s scenic Waterfront Park recreational area.
 Branching out from the ball fields, Enchantment Trail, Rafters Trail, Bear Trail, and Deer Trail provide walking and bicycle paths through a pristine natural environment, while Enchantment Bridge connects the park to Blackbird Island and the Wenatchee River waterfront environment.

-If you are lucky, while walking or cycling along the trails, you may see deer, bear, cougar, beaver, several species of birds, and fish.
+If you are lucky, while walking or cycling along the trails, you may see an abundance of wildlife.

 Please remember that wild animals can be unpredictable and dangerous.
 The same precautions apply when visiting any forest, river or other natural environment:

 - Supervise children.

 - Keep a safe distance from water and wildlife.

 - Don’t feed or leave food for the critters.